Inside the VAMPA Vampire and Paranormal Museum: Vampire Myths and the Real Dracula

 From Folklore to Fiction: The Birth of the Modern Vampire

-In 1819, John Polidori’s tale The Vampyre appeared in an English magazine.
-It told of Lord Ruthven, a handsome nobleman with pale skin, cold eyes, and an unsettling charm.
-He moved through society by day, gracefully, and hunted for blood by night.
+This change started in the early 1800s when Gothic stories captivated Europe.
+Candlelight flickered over novels with ghosts, cursed lovers, and haunted estates.
+People loved the line between the living and the dead.
+Writers created stories that beautifully blurred this line.
+In 1819, John Polidori published “The Vampyre” in an English magazine.
+It told of Lord Ruthven, a handsome nobleman with pale skin, cold eyes, and unsettling charm.
+He moved through society by day, hunted for blood by night.

 Real Figures Who Shaped Vampire Legend